 We ran lean so we could take cash out for personal needs.
 Recently, we’ve seen a significant drop in net income.
-Think we need to spend money to get things moving forward profitably, but we’re going to be short on cash.
+Think we need to spend money to get sales profitably moving forward, but we’re going to be short on cash.
 What should we do?

 Follow up with existing prospects, improve conversion from prospect to client, add new prospects to the database, and measure ROI on every marketing effort.
-Ask questions about sales.
+Ask questions about sales profitability.
 What to do to get more?
-How to divert people from other activities to increase sales efforts?
+How to divert people from other activities to increase sales efforts and profitability?
 How to add on different types of customers and products?
 Are there services out there that you can purchase and resell at a markup without too much risk?

-It will have to be paid off in the future with after tax dollars.
+It will have to be paid off in the future with after-tax dollars.
 And that could lead to more problems down the road.
-If you do pursue loans, make a plan to pay it off within a few short years.
+If you do pursue loans, make a plan to pay them off within a few short years.

-Figure out how much you need for a whole bunch of things: personal needs, pay off debts, pay taxes on profits, reward employees with year-end bonuses, growth funds for expanding, R&D and reserves.
+Figure out how much you need for personal needs, to pay off debts, pay taxes on profits, and reward employees with year-end bonuses, growth funds for expanding, R&D, and reserves.
 That’s your true net income goal.
-Now work backwards from net income to figure out how much you need in sales to hit that goal.
+Now work backward from net income to figure out how much you need in sales profitability to hit that goal.

 When you get back to building up a reserve fund, keep it inside the company.
 Pay taxes on the profits, but set the money aside in company accounts, rather than taking it home throughout the year.
-Set a goal to get 1 month of overhead in savings.
-When you get there, up the goal to 3 months, and finally to 6 months in savings.
+Set a goal to get one month of overhead in savings.
+When you get there, up the goal to three months, and finally to six months in savings.
 That will keep your company safe long term.